Introduction to Bootable Flash Drives

 Alternative Operating Systems

-Now that we understand a little about how Linux operates, we can find specialized builds of Linux that might meet your needs better than others.
+By now we understand a little about how Linux operates.
+Next we can find specialized builds of Linux that might meet your needs better than others.
 The table below lists some noteworthy examples of Linux.

 |Kali Linux||An Advanced Penetration Testing Linux distribution used for Penetration Testing, Ethical Hacking and network security assessments.||https://www.kali.org|